stan-dev/design-docs/designs/0003-parallel_autodiff.md

 get up to 96core machines on clusters or the cloud like AWS).

-Clearly large Stan runs which take multiple hours will benefit from the proposed parallelism, but very likely even smaller problems can be speed up whenever sufficient CPU cores are available.
+Clearly large Stan runs which take multiple hours will benefit from the proposed parallelism, but even smaller problems can be speed up whenever sufficient CPU cores are available.

 Use cases where this RFC will add value by speeding up execution are: